yaxlee/openMVG-YAXUANLI/README.md

 # add intrinsic parameters for "openMVG_main_SfMInit_ImageListing" by option "-k" at line 50
 pIntrisics = subprocess.Popen( [os.path.join(OPENMVG_SFM_BIN, "openMVG_main_SfMInit_ImageListing"),  "-i", input_dir, "-o", matches_dir, "-d", camera_file_params, "-k", "fx;0;cx;0;fy;cy;0;0;1"] )
 ```
-4. If your iamges have different size and different intrinsic parameters, for now I recommend to preprocess images to a same size.
-Or you can follow step 3 to add one intrinsic data, which will be refined in the SfM process.
+4. If your iamges have different size and different intrinsic parameters, it's ok to perform either step above, because SfM will refine these parameters.
+But for now I recommend to preprocess images to a same size for best result, and then perform step 2.
+(Currently we are working on enabling the program to directly read intrinsic parametes from JSON file associated with the view.)

 Need to declare camera model tpye for incremental reconstruction.
 1: Pinhole